Skip to content

 Bernards Township Committee Chairman Tiffin Annesser delivered the “Welcome Address.”

 Since the land is federal, the US Marines from the Brooklyn Navy Yard were assigned to police the grounds.
 Starting with 433 patients at the facility, the plan was to have 960 patients.
-The total cost for construction was approximately $2,600,000 and about $150,000 for the land purchases.
-With an additional railroad station on the way, and access to the nearby Somerset Hills airport up the road in Basking Ridge, the facility was ready for supporting our soldiers post-military medical needs.
+The total cost for construction was approximately $2,600,000, and about $150,000 for the land purchases.
+With an additional railroad station on the way and access to the nearby Somerset Hills airport in Basking Ridge, the facility was ready to support our soldier’s post-military medical needs.

 1938: Lyons VA Expansion

-On January 29, 1938, as the possibilities of a second world war loomed on the horizon, expansion of the facility began with the erection of patient care buildings and the “Kitchen and Dining Hall” around the eastern courtyard.
+On January 29, 1938, as the possibilities of a Second World War loomed on the horizon, the facility’s expansion began with the erection of patient care buildings and the “Kitchen and Dining Hall” around the eastern courtyard.
 Construction on three H-shape patient ward/treatment buildings, including the Neuropsychiatric Infirmary Building, began on November 15, 1943.

 Lyons VA expansion effort.